How to improve your credit score rating [Update]

 • If you’ve run into financial trouble, don’t run up any more debt!

-You may find yourself in a situation where debt is mounting faster than you can repay it and a debt consolidation loan can be a good solution.
+Make sure you pay off everything you already owe before taking out any further loans.
+You may find yourself in a situation where debt is mounting faster than you can repay it, and a debt consolidation loan can be a good solution.
 This strategy involves paying off your smaller debts with a single loan that has a longer repayment period.
-With lower monthly installments, you can more easily make your repayments, thus avoiding late payment charges and preventing any further damage to your credit score.
+With lower monthly instalments, you can more easily make your repayments, thus avoiding late payment charges and preventing any further damage to your credit score.

 • A small balance looks better than a zero balance